freevo/kaa-base/doc/core/mainloop.rst

 The Main Loop
 =============

+.. _notifier:

-The plumbing within Kaa that orchestrates the main loop -- dispatching callbacks triggered by events (such as activity on a file descriptor or timers) -- is collectively referred to as "the notifier."
+The plumbing within Kaa that orchestrates the main loop -- dispatching callbacks triggered by events (such as activity on a file descriptor or timers) -- is collectively referred to as "*the notifier*."
 If you're familiar with the Twisted framework, it is very similar to Twisted's reactor.

 This main loop facility depends on pyNotifier.
 A system-wide installation of